orliesaurus/greetingslack/README.md

 ## Q3.
 How do I enable the debug channel?
 A3.
-In the environment variables set DEBUG_CHANNEL_ID to be true.
-That's usually achieved by using `export DEBUG_CHANNEL_ID=true` in your CLI
+In the environment variables set DEBUG_CHANNEL_ID to be the ID of your chosen debug channel.
+That's usually achieved by using `export DEBUG_CHANNEL_ID=<YOUR SLACK CHANNEL ID>` in your CLI.
+We suggest to make this channel private so not just anyone can join it.